5 Ways to Be An Exemplary Wedding Guest

 Make sure that you respond promptly when you receive the wedding invitation.
 Some RSVPs involve mailing a return envelope, others an online form via the couple’s wedding website.
 Whichever way, set aside the time to respond as soon as you can.
 Don’t show up at a wedding that you haven’t RSVP’d for.

 A wedding is an unusual event in that everything revolves around two people.
 There are groups that don’t know each other that feel equally close to the couple.
 Even at a birthday party, the guests’ lives are usually more interwoven.
 Recognize the difficulty this puts on the couple and their event schedule by not monopolizing their time and energy.
 Engage them in a moment of celebratory conversation during the receiving line, but don’t expect much more than that.

 Yes, your new phone has a sweet camera.
 But the couple’s photos shouldn’t be filled with shots blocked by you holding it up in front of their (very expensive) photographer’s lens.
-Some couples encourage phone camera use with Instagram hashtags, others have signage stating their preference that you stow your phone.
-Respect the couple’s wishes either way, but always be aware of the major shots the photographer is aiming to capture and be cognizant of remaining out of the way.
+While some couples encourage phone camera use with Instagram hashtags, others might have signage stating their preference that you stow your phone.
+Respect the couple’s wishes either way, but always be aware of the major shots that the photographer needs (the first kiss, first dance, cake cutting, etc.) and be cognizant of remaining out of the way.